MissionCriticalCloudOldRepos/cosmic_tracking_old/README.md

 hybrid cloud solution.

-Cosmic is a turnkey solution that includes the entire "stack" of features most organizations want with an IaaS cloud: compute orchestration, Network-as-a-Service, user and account management, a full and open native API, resource accounting, and a first-class User Interface (UI).
+Cosmic is a turnkey solution that includes the entire "stack" of features most organizations want with an cloud: compute orchestration, Network-as-a-Service, user and account management, a full and open native API, resource accounting, and a first-class User Interface (UI).

-Cosmic currently supports the most popular hypervisors:
+Cosmic currently supports the follwoing hypervisors:
-VMware vSphere, KVM, XenServer, XenProject and Hyper-V as well as OVM and LXC containers.
+KVM and XenServer.
+Support for other hypervisors can be added if contributors can provide the infrastructure to test agains.

-Users can manage their cloud with an easy to use Web interface, command line tools, and/or a full-featured query based API.
+Users can manage their cloud via Web interface, command line tools, and/or a full-featured query based API.

 ## Getting Source Repository